Ecstasy and shrooms

 Read: The “Candy Flip” Explainer: What Happens When You Mix Acid and Molly?

-Because molly may contain so many questionable additives if it isn’t pure, it is highly recommended that you test your MDMA before use and avoid mixing ecstasy from different sources to reduce further contraindications.
+Because molly may contain so many questionable additives if it isn’t pure, test your MDMA before use and avoid mixing ecstasy from different sources to reduce further contraindications.
+Mushrooms generally aren’t a Trojan horse for adulterants, but they aren’t without risks:

-• Toxic varieties of mushrooms that look like psilocybin, but which aren’t in actuality, pose the greatest danger inherent in shrooming.
+• Toxic varieties of mushrooms that look like psilocybin but which aren’t in actuality pose the greatest danger inherent in shrooming.

 • Mushrooms, especially when combined with MDMA, can impair judgment and motor skills (i.e., don’t flip and drive).